MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 ## Probabilistic Linear Independent Components Analysis

-Here we will take a probabilistic view of linear ICA, specifiying a probabilistic model for our data $$\v x$$ with parameters we will try to learn, and trying to perform inference on the unknown latent variables $$\v s$$.
+Here we will take a probabilistic view of linear ICA, specifying a probabilistic model for our data $$\v x$$ with parameters we will try to learn, and trying to perform inference on the unknown latent variables $$\v s$$.
 Within that model we will try to find an appropriate unmixing matrix.

 So, here we need to specify a probabilistic generative model that contains linear mixing of latents to produce data, $$\v{x} = \v{As}$$, at its core, and one that imposes statistical independence between latents.